Syllis ramosa: Ecology

 The heads of the two individual S. ramosa brought to the surface by the Challenger were located in the bases of glass sponges of the class Hexactinellida.
 The rest of the worms' bodies were in the passages of the sponges.
 The bodies branched repeatedly so that each worm had a single head and many anuses.

-S. ramosa is a "stolonate" worm and has a bizarre life cycle.
+S. ramosa is a "stolonate" worm and has an unusual life cycle.
 The terminal portion of a branch is known as a "stolon", and develops an extra head with large eyes and no mouth.
 The gut in this part of the animal is absorbed, the muscles are rearranged to facilitate swimming and the stolon becomes a storage receptacle for the eggs or sperm.
 When the breeding period arrives, the stolon becomes detached and swims to the surface of the sea, in a process termed "epitoky".
 Here the gametes are released and the stolon dies.
 Meanwhile, the parent worm remains safely in its sponge home and produces more stolons.